 The work of the CLO is primarily “call-generated”, focusing on immediate needs and concerns.
 These calls range from missing persons cases, jurisdictional complexities, requests for cross-agency collaboration, cultural awareness training, and youth engagement.
 The CLO provides information and relational assessment to NDHP leadership as needed and is integral in working with tribal leadership to enhance law enforcement services across the state.

 One of the primary duties of the CLO is to provide cultural awareness and diversity training to new police officers at the North Dakota Law Enforcement Training Academy.
 This training and other resources are available, by request, to other agencies and departments across the state.
-In addition, the CLO participates in recruiting culturally and ethnic diverse candidates to ensure NDHP properly represents the citizens of North Dakota.
+In addition, the CLO participates in recruiting diverse candidates to ensure NDHP properly represents the citizens of North Dakota.